 The brand responded by taking the tweet down immediately and added a new one saying “Deepest apologies for an irresponsible tweet that is in no way a representation of the brand’s opinion.”
 Later, KitchenAid’s senior director followed it up with a personal apology to the President and his family.

 4. GM rebuilds its reputation by getting personal on social media.

 The deaths of 12 customers and a recall of 1.6 million cars is a nightmare for any brand to manage.
 GM helped save their reputation by personally helping individual customers on Facebook and Twitter.
 After the recall, the brand’s Facebook page and Twitter mentions were full of negative comments.
 The brand’s response is a textbook case of excellent reputation management.
 A number of people left negative messages to GM after learning that their vehicles were part of the recall and possible too dangerous to drive.
 GM responded to each by publicly answering questions and then heading to private messages to hammer out resolutions for customers.

 In another instance, a frustrated Alaskan tweeted that, while her car was subject to the recall, she was on an island and unable to get her car to a dealership for the needed repairs.
+If you need emergency cash for the repair of your car, this is a useful link loanago.co.uk.
+They offer payday loans and will help you in finding the right lender.
 GM’s Twitter team worked with her in a series of private messages.
 In the end, the company worked out arrangements to pay the $600 cost of a round-trip ferry ride to the nearest dealer, which was 300 miles away in Juneau.